kumaylm/RainNotifier/README.md

 # Rain Notifier
 ## Concepts Practiced
 - Using API Keys to Authenticate and Get the Weather from OpenWeatherMap
-- Sending Alerts via the Telegram
+- Sending Alerts via the Telegram API
 - Using PythonAnywhere to Automate the Python Script
 - Understanding Environment Variables and Hiding API Keys